Panagiotis Triadis: Xanthi

 Triadis is bound to make his fifth season with Xanthi.
 He was in the starting lineup, in the first match of the season, a 0–3 loss to Panionios.
 On 4th matchday, Triadis got substituted in helping his team gain an important point against Atromitos.
 After having been benched for the majority of the first few league matches, manager Răzvan Lucescu, fielded him as starter in the first cup match against PAS Giannina, in a 0–1 loss.
 Triadis managed to score his first goal since the 2013–14 season, in an away match against Panetolikos, helping his team on a 2-3 away win.
 In the match against AEL, a 1–0 home victory, Triadis contributed to the win by assisting for scorer Theodoros Vasilakakis.
 In a 3–1 win over Iraklis, Triadis scored a goal himself and contributed to the final goal of the match by assisting for Hamza Younes.
-In the match against AEK, a goalless draw, Triadis was sent off after 58 minutes, after receiving a yellow card four minutes prior.
+In the match against AEK Athens, a goalless draw, Triadis was sent-off after 58 minutes, after receiving a yellow card four minutes prior.
 Besides scoring two goals, Triadis ended the season by making six assists, ranking him in second place alongside Kostas Fortounis and Masoud Shojaei, from Olympiacos and Panionios respectively.
 Xanthi ended the season as 6th, barely missing out on a spot in the playoffs.